Truth Be Told (2019 TV series): Casting

 Simultaneously with reports of the series' development, it was confirmed that Octavia Spencer has been cast in the series' lead role.
 In June 2018, it was announced that Lizzy Caplan, Aaron Paul, Elizabeth Perkins, Mekhi Phifer, Michael Beach, Tracie Thoms, Haneefah Wood, and Ron Cephas Jones had joined the main cast.
 Caplan, Paul, and Perkins all reportedly signed one-year deals for the series.
 In July 2018, it was reported that Tami Roman and Moon Bloodgood had joined the main cast and that Nic Bishop, Annabella Sciorra, Molly Hagan, Billy Miller, Brett Cullen, and Hunter Doohan would appear in recurring roles.
 In August 2018, it was announced that Lyndon Smith had joined the cast in a recurring capacity.
 Additionally, it was reported that Bloodgood had dropped out of the role of Cath Min after filming of the first four episodes had been completed.
 The role was expected to be recast and her already-filmed scenes to be reshot.
 On October 8, 2018, it was announced that Katherine LaNasa had been cast to replace Bloodgood, and her character Cath Min, in the newly devised recurring role of Noa Havilland.

 In October 2020, it was announced that Kate Hudson would be starring in the second season of Truth Be Told.
 The next month, it was reported that Merle Dandridge, Jason O’Mara, Alona Tal, David Lyons, Christopher Backus, Cranston Johnson, Hale Appleman, Anthony Lee Medina and Mychala Lee has been cast for the second season of the series.
 On March 23, 2022, Gabrielle Union was reportedly cast as a lead role in the third season.
 On April 5, 2022, it was announced that Ana Ayora had joined the cast in the third season.

 Filming

 Principal photography for the series commenced on June 25, 2018 in Los Angeles, California.
 Filming reportedly concluded on December 12, 2018.
 Production for the second season began in Los Angeles on October 26, 2020, after being briefly delayed due to the COVID-19 pandemic.
 In February 2021, Leimert Park was planned to be a filming location for the second season but was delayed due to protesting against the filming.
 Filming moved to the Arts District in Los Angeles for the duration of April 2021 and wrapped by the end of the month.
 It was announced by Apple that third season has begun filming on April 15, 2022.

+Home media

+Seasons 1 and 2 received Region 2 DVD and Blu-ray releases in December 2022 and February 2023, respectively.
+The complete series was released on Region 1 DVD and Blu-ray in February 2025.